echnobas/sxsc/README.md

 # gullible installer
 microsoft "developers" are a little goofy sometimes

-note: microsoft developers are meant to disable the ts functionality through a fucking compiler flag but they're either incompetent or too lazy
+note: microsoft developers are meant to disable the ts functionality through a compiler flag

 references:
 he3als